Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

-If $C$ is dominant in the views of all agents at round~$t$, then all agents use $C$ to compute the Input Frequency function by repeated application of \cref{eq:1} on nodes of $C$.
-Since \cref{eq:1} holds in collective trees and $C$ is in $\mathcal H_t$, every agent correctly computes the Input Frequency function for the agents represented by the nodes of $C$.
+If $\mathcal I$ is dominant in the vistas of all agents at round~$t$, then all agents use $\mathcal I$ to compute the Input Frequency function by repeated application of \cref{eq:1} on the exposed pairs within $\mathcal I\setminus L_k$.
+Since $\mathcal I$ is in $\mathcal H_t$, every agent correctly computes the ratio between the anonymities of the two nodes in each of these exposed pairs, due to \cref{l:exposed}.
+By definition of counting interval, the exposed pairs in $\mathcal I\setminus L_k$ induce a connected graph on the strands, which implies that every agent can compute the ratio between the anonymities of the nodes in any pair of strands of $\mathcal I$.
+We conclude that all agents correctly compute the Input Frequency function at round~$t$. \end{proof}

-However, for each agent $p$, since $C$ is a counting cut in the view $\mathcal V$ of $p$ at round~$t$, there is a node $v\in C$ that is an ancestor of the bottom node of $\mathcal V$ (which is a leaf in $\mathcal V$).
-Therefore, $v$ represents $p$.
-It follows that all agents in the system are represented by nodes in $C$.
-In fact, since $C$ is a cut of $\mathcal H_t$, its nodes represent a partition of the set of all agents.
-Hence, the Input Frequency function computed on $C$ indeed involves all agents and gives the correct result, which is returned as output by all agents at round~$t$. \end{proof}

-\cref{l:collective} provides a sufficient condition for the algorithm to be correct.
-Thus, we only have to prove that eventually total agreement on a dominant counting cut is achieved.
+\cref{c:collective} provides a sufficient condition for the algorithm to be correct.
+Thus, we only have to prove that eventually total agreement on a dominant counting interval is achieved and maintained.

-\myskip \mypar{Collective tree dynamics.} To begin with, the collective tree does not have any counting cuts, except in the trivial case where all agents have the same input (then the root of the collective tree by itself constitutes a counting cut).
-We also remark that the existence of a counting cut in the collective tree does not necessarily imply the presence of a counting cut in any individual agent's view.
-Next, we will study the way counting cuts are formed in the collective tree and how they eventually become counting cuts in the agents' views.
+\myskip \mypar{Collective tree dynamics.} To begin with, the collective tree does not have any counting intervals, except in the trivial case where all agents have the same input (then the root of the collective tree and its unique child constitute a counting interval).
+We also remark that the existence of a counting interval in the collective tree does not necessarily imply the presence of a counting interval in any individual agent's vista.
+Next, we will study the way counting intervals are formed in the collective tree and how they may eventually become counting intervals in the agents' vistas.

-A \emph{branch} in a tree is any path from the root to a leaf.
-Thus, the number of branches in a tree is precisely the number of its leaves.
-We say that a \emph{branching} occurs in the collective tree during round~$t$ if $\mathcal H_t$ has more branches than $\mathcal H_{t-1}$.
-The collective tree \emph{loses} a counting cut $C$ at round~$t$ if $C$ is a counting cut in $\mathcal H_{t-1}$ but not in $\mathcal H_{t}$.
-Similarly, the collective tree \emph{acquires} a counting cut $C$ at round~$t$ if $C$ is a counting cut in $\mathcal H_{t}$ but not in $\mathcal H_{t-1}$.
+Recall that a branch in the collective tree is any path from its root to a leaf.
+Thus, the total number of branches is equal to the number of leaves.
+We say that $k$ \emph{branchings} occur in the collective tree during round~$t$ if $\mathcal H_t$ has exactly $k$ more branches than $\mathcal H_{t-1}$.
+The collective tree \emph{acquires} a counting interval $\mathcal I$ at round~$t$ if $\mathcal I$ is a counting interval in $\mathcal H_{t}$ but not in $\mathcal H_{t-1}$.
+Similarly, the collective tree \emph{loses} a counting interval $\mathcal I$ at round~$t$ if $\mathcal I$ is a counting interval in $\mathcal H_{t-1}$ but not in $\mathcal H_{t}$.